Shippensburg University: Demographics

-Shippensburg University CDP is a census-designated place that is located in Shippensburg Township, Cumberland County, in the Commonwealth of Pennsylvania.
+Shippensburg University CDP is a census-designated place located in Shippensburg Township, Cumberland County, in the Commonwealth of Pennsylvania.

 It is situated just north of the borough of Shippensburg and covers the campus of Shippensburg University of Pennsylvania.
 It was first listed as a CDP in 2010.

 As of the 2010 census the population of the CDP was 2,625.